 If you want to start growing a Dutchman’s pipe from seed, you’ll need to gather the Dutchman’s pipe seed pods.
 Wait until the pods are dry before you take them.

 You will know when the seeds are mature by watching the pods.
 Dutchman’s pipe seed pods split open when they are fully ripe.
 You can open them easily and remove the brown seeds.

 Place the seeds in hot water for two full days, replacing the water as it cools.
 Toss out any seeds that float.

 Growing a Dutchman’s Pipe from Seed

 Once the seeds are soaked for 48 hours, plant them in a moistened mixture of 1 part perlite to 5 parts potting soil.
-Plant two seeds about ½ inch apart in a 4-inch pot.
+Plant two seeds about ½ inch (1 cm.) apart in a 4 inch (10 cm.) pot.
 Press them lightly into the soil surface.

 Move the pots with the Dutchman’s pipe seeds into a room with plenty of sunlight.
-Cover the pot with plastic wrap and use a propagation mat to warm the containers, roughly 75 to 85 degrees Fahrenheit (23 to 29 C.).
+Cover the pot with plastic wrap and use a propagation mat to warm the containers, roughly 75 to 85 degrees F. (23-29 C.).

 You might see the first sprouts in a month.
 More can grow over the following two months.
 Once seeds in a pot sprout, move it out of the direct sun and remove the propagation mat.
 If both seeds sprout in one pot, remove the weaker one.
 Allow the stronger seedling to grow in an area of light shade all summer.
 In autumn, the seedling will be ready for transplant.